stirtrek/stirtrek.github.io/source/Speakers/index.md

 <div class="icon-hr"></div>

-The 2019 Stir Trek CFP is open now at Sessionize! <a href="https://sessionize.com/stir-trek-2019">Click here to submit.</a>
+The 2019 Stir Trek CFP is open now at Sessionize!
+[Click here to submit.](https://sessionize.com/stir-trek-2019)

 The CFP closes February 2nd at 11:59PM EST.

+## Mailing List
+Want to receive updates about the CFP and other key information?
+[Sign up here](http://eepurl.com/deQ9An).

 ## Travel Expenses
 We are very pleased to announce that for the first time, we're able to offer *every* speaker $250 for reimbursable travel.
 We hope this makes it easier for potential speakers to come be a part of Stir Trek!